After you have Google Cloud Source Repositories set up as described in Setting Up a Repository, you can create a new local Git repository.

 To create a local repository, use the

 clone the content from Google Cloud Source Repositories to your local machine.

 gcloud init after installing gcloud and before you start

 gcloud source repos clone [REPO_NAME] [LOCAL_DIRECTORY] cd [LOCAL_DIRECTORY]

-gcloud source repos clone command adds the Cloud Source Repository as
+gcloud source repos clone command adds the content from

-repository.
-This helper authenticates future git commands with your gcloud
+credential helper.
+This helper authenticates future Git commands with your

 gcloud beta source repos clone --use-full-gcloud-path [REPO_NAME] [LOCAL_DIRECTORY]